ajmarino/base-project-template/readme.md

 ##  Install
-After downloading files, run `bash setup-project.sh`.
+After downloading files, run `bash scripts/setup-project.sh`.
 This will run the following commands provided they are installed:

 	npm init
 	bower init